jjenkov/pde-pdl-specification/pde-specification.md

 ## PDE Overview

-A PDE file (or stream) consists of a stream of PDE fields.
+A PDE file (or stream) consists of a stream (sequence) of PDE fields.

 Some fields are atomic, meaning they only contain raw data inside them.
 Other fields are composite, meaning they contain other PDE fields inside them.